 Another solution is the use of temperature-controlled delivery boxes since they ensure that the right temperatures for the vaccine are maintained.
 These smart technology boxes contain special cooling systems and refrigeration technology, which allows for effective temperature-controlled storing.
 One benefit of utilising such boxes is ensuring a constant temperature, which helps to protect the stored items from any temperature fluctuations and/or damage.

-Smart technology offers a solution to running a cold chain to transport and store goods that require a temperature-controlled environment, such as vaccines.
+Smart technology offers a solution to running a cold chain to transport and store goods that require a temperature-controlled environment, such as vaccines, and improving its efficiency.
 Given the existing difficulties faced by the African continent in dealing with COVID-19, such as recurring waves of the virus and a lack of adequate infrastructure, developing and using existing infrastructure, as well as temperature-controlled delivery boxes, offer viable solutions in ensuring the effective distribution of the vaccine for all African citizens.